 And once we decide we want whiter teeth, we tend to want to get started right away.
 At-home teeth whitening techniques promise a brighter smile with minimal cost or time investment.
 But that doesn't mean it's a great idea to try any DIY teeth whitening treatment you read about right away.
 Check with your dentist before trying any new teeth treatments, even if the ingredients sound unobjectionable to you.
-Lemon juice is commonly recommended to whiten teeth, but dentists point out that it's an incredibly acidic substance that can erode tooth enamel which leaves your teeth susceptible to further staining, decay and sensitivity.
 Hydrogen peroxide and baking soda are two other popular at-home teeth whiteners.
-Some at-home remedies suggest using one or the other or a combination of the two, but don't try this by yourself.

 DIY Hydrogen Peroxide Drawbacks

 Hydrogen peroxide is well known for its power to whiten teeth, but that doesn't mean it's a good idea to use it on your own.
-Hydrogen peroxide can be toxic if ingested, so any remedy would have to make sure you don't swallow it, but allow enough exposure to actually lighten stains.
+Hydrogen peroxide can be toxic if ingested in large amounts, so any remedy would have to make sure you don't swallow it, but allow enough exposure to actually lighten stains.

 At-home Baking Soda Cons